 This is a relatively new offence usually arising from internet ‘chat’.
-In some cases ‘paedophile hunters’ and extortionists pose as being young people and we are ready to deal with the issues that arise from such situations.
+In some cases ‘paedophile hunters’ and extortionists pose as young people.

 Involves communicating with an underage and the meeting or trying to meet them.
 Again, clients we represent are often actually dealing with a police officer or freelance ‘investigator’.

-Our client was selling hard core gay videos and was prosecuted under the Obscene Publications Act.
-In a high profile trial, a Hodge Jones & Allen Solicitors partner persuaded a jury that the graphic material was not likely to ‘deprave and corrupt’.
+Our client was selling hardcore videos and was prosecuted under the Obscene Publications Act.
+In a high-profile trial, a Hodge Jones & Allen internet law solicitor persuaded a jury that the graphic material was not likely to ‘deprave and corrupt’.
 Our client was acquitted.